 There are two types of pure bundles:

-- Joint bundling: this package offers two or more related products of equal or near-equal value together at a single price.
-The customer can only purchase the products together as a bundle or not at all.
-Adobe Creative Cloud is a good example because customers are no longer allowed to purchase Adobe Illustrator or Photoshop as standalone products.
+- Joint bundling: This package offers two or more related products of equal or near-equal value together at a single price.
+The customer can only purchase the products together at the bundled discount or choose a different, typically higher-priced, standalone option.

 Mixed bundles